helios-yamet/Fitness-Station/README.md

 * *The product image, name, quantity and product cost is displayed in table format.*

-* *User can toggle each product quantity or remove the product from the bag entirely.*
+* *User can toggle each product quantity or remove the product from the bag entirely, toggler is located in the 'qty' section.*

 * *Below the table, bottom right; the grand-total of the bag is displayed.*